 When it comes to accommodation options in Grindelwald, visitors are spoilt for choice.
 Click here to browse the huge range of hotels, apartments and B&Bs in Grindelwald.

-Getting to Grindelwald
+How to get to Grindelwald

 By train – Trains to Grindelwald travel via Interlaken Ost with journey times around 1 hour 45 minutes (from Bern) and 2 hours 45 minutes (from Zurich – via Interlaken Ost and Bern).